qurit-frizi/TMTV-Net/README.md

 ## ⚙️  Usage <a name="installation"> </a>

 ## 📁 Required folder structure for training
+## Data Preprocessing

+For training you need to convert the nifti files to HDF5:

+    cd <root>/auto_pet/src/auto_pet/projects/segmentation/preprocessing/
+    python create_dataset.py

+The preprocessed data will be stored here: `<root>/dataset/preprocessed/`

 ## 📁 Required folder structure for testing

+**Docker**
+TMTV-Net container can be accessd here: Link

 ### [Easy use: testing mode](#virtual) <a name="easy-use-testing-mode"> </a>